mongodb/mongodbatlas-cloudformation-resources/quickstart-mongodbatlas/beta-launch.md

 The [.github/workflows/launch-quickstart-mongodbatlas.yml](.github/workflows/launch-quickstart-mongodbatlas.yml) Github workflow is another useful example.

-4. Check cloud.mongodb.com for your new Atlas stack.
+4. Check the Atlas UI, cloud.mongodb.com, for your new CloudFormation build Atlas stack.

 5. Connect a simple Flask app from EC2.